The universe seems to present more opportunities to people who have a positive mindset and exuberant demeanor.

 To become consistently healthier, it’s essential that we develop the ability to recognize those things (and people) that actually improve the daily quality of our life.

-In the video above, I further explore why returning to simplicity is a key aspect of improving health and happiness.
+In the video below this article, “Returning to Simplicity,” I further explore why returning to simplicity is a key aspect of improving health and happiness.

 As you move through the rest of your day, I invite you to consider and identify what aspects of today seem unnecessarily complicated.